-7. CAREER CENTER
+7. STUDENT PLACEMENT SERVICE CENTER

-The former "Graduate Placement Service Section" underwent a metamorphosis to become the "Career Center," and the operations thereof were transformed to those of providing career placement counseling, improving the employability, and finding suitable jobs for graduating students.
-The purpose of the Career Center is to promote an all-around career development program for students, while helping them with their individualized career path planning, their career placement, recommending them to enterprises and offering them internship opportunities.
+The former "Graduate Placement Service Section" underwent a metamorphosis to become the "Student Placement Service Center," and the operations thereof were transformed to those of providing career placement counseling and improving the employability.
+The purpose of the Placement Service Center is to promote an all-around career development program for students, while helping them with their individualized career path planning, their career placement, and offering them internship opportunities.

 8. STUDENT COUNSELING CENTER

-To safeguard and promote the mental health of students, The Student Counseling Center employs 11 full-time and 16 part-time counselors, providing advisory and counseling services to the students in need, thus helping them solve their problems.
-In addition, the Center handles case referrals, holds all kinds of workshops, conducts psychological tests and physical check-ups for first year students, installs a college-level counselor system, and provides services to the handicapped students.
+To safeguard and promote the mental health of students, The Student Counseling Center employs a full-time counselor and 11 part-time counselors, providing advisory and counseling services to the students in need, thus helping them solve their problems.
+In addition, the Center handles case referrals, holds all kinds of workshops, conducts psychological tests and physical and psychological adjustment scale for first year students, installs a college-level counselor system, and provides services to the physically or mentally handicapped students.

-9. HEALTH CENTER
+9. THE STUDENT HEALTH CENTER

-To promote physical and mental health of faculty and students, and to prevent the spread of diseases, the Health Center provides general medical care and referral services, while being responsible for: campus emergency care, health and nutrition education, prevention and treatment of infectious diseases, testing and follow-up of first year students' physical conditions, thus providing a comprehensive health service to the faculty and students.
-It also opens its clinical services to all NTU veterens, and community people as well.
+To promote physical and mental health of the faculty and students, and to prevent the spread of diseases, the Health Center provides general medical care and referral services, while being responsible for: campus emergency care, health and nutrition education, prevention and treatment of infectious diseases, exam and follow-up of first year students' physical conditions, thus providing a comprehensive health service to the faculty and students.
+It also opens its clinical services to the community as well.

-Upholding the university motto of "Cultivate your character, advance your intellect, Love your country and love your people," the core value of the Office of Student Affairs is to impart the values of "Teamwork, Accountability, Integrity, Diligence, and Ambition", the TAIDA spirits to all students, making them torchbearers of the good NTU tradition.
-To accomplish this mission, the Office sorts out six major tasks, which are: building core values and moral education; fostering a quality campus culture; providing care and support for the disadvantaged; promoting the globalization on campus; and carrying out administrative reforms.
-These six major tasks provide guidance and directions for the works of all staff, and allow us to become the gardian and soul catchers of the students in their campus lives, while navigating them in their career developments.
+Upholding the university motto of "Cultivate your character, advance your intellect, Love your country and love your people," the core value of the Office of Student Affairs is to impart the values of "Teamwork, Accountability, Integrity, Diligence, and Ambition" to our student body, making them become torchbearers of the NTU tradition.
+To accomplish this mission, the Office sorts out six major value streams, which are, to wit: Strengthening moral education; Fostering a quality campus culture; Providing care and support for the disadvantaged; Promoting the globalization of campus; and Carrying out administrative reforms.
+These six value streams provide guidance and directions for the works of this Office, and allow us to become the patron saints and soul catchers of the students, while navigating them in their career development.